Koh Phangan met kinderen

 Our experience as a family

-Koh Phangan with children isn’t at the top of everyone’s list.
-For Rosa, it was her first time traveling with her daughter Livia, who was eight months old, while Kim visited the island with her five-year-old daughter.
-Koh Phangan often conjures images of Full Moon Parties and backpackers, but away from the party areas, the island surprised both of us.
+A trip to Koh Phangan with kids is not at the top of everyone’s list.
+For Rosa, it was her first time visiting with her eight-month-old daughter Livia, while Kim explored the island with her five-year-old daughter.

 Rosa discovered a green, calm, and relaxed island where the pace is slow, distances are manageable, and life largely takes place outdoors.
 Livia easily went along with that flow: sleeping in the stroller or carrier, watching, exploring, and cheerfully connecting with everyone she met.
 Kim stayed for five days at an accommodation on the north side of the island, on the opposite side from the party beaches, and enjoyed the peace, beautiful beaches, and great food.